Service-Provider-Initiated Single Sign-On

 Auth0 SSO sessions vs. application sessions

 When users log in, various session layers can be created.
-For inbound SSO implementations, it's important to understand that the SSO experience is made possible by the Auth0 Session Layer, which is stored centrally on the Authorization Server.
-Leveraging this session layer, users can easily authenticate to different applications, each of which may have its own application session to track whether the user is logged into it specifically.
+For SP-initiated SSO implementations, it's important to understand that the SSO experience is made possible by the Auth0 Session Layer, which is stored centrally on the Authorization Server.
+Leveraging this session layer, users can easily authenticate to different applications, each of which may have its own application session to track whether the user is logged in to it specifically.

 Build your own implementations